yashu1wwww/Instagram-auto-likes-and-comments-to-account/README.md

 https://youtu.be/zcKYOYPSJY8

-change 16 line & 17 with username & password and 21 line with your targeted instagram url....

-Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd on that particular folder and enter lc.py or double click on lc.py or you can rename the file and run
+Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.

+Then, place it in a particular folder of your choice.
+Open cmd on that folder and enter your username and password by replacing line 16 and 17 respectively.
+Finally,

+replace line 21 with the targeted Instagram URL that you want to automate.
+Once done, run the renamed file or enter lc.py in cmd to execute the program

 👉Note:-